 “At Unilever,” says Rizwana Butler, “every senior position has a 50:50 shortlist regardless of whether candidates are external or internal” and at Coca-Cola, Nicoleta Eftimiu mentions that “we have a global policy that states women are to be represented in all job interview panels and women are on the shortlist of candidates for all positions.”
 Likewise, in Pepsico where Monica Contreras Esper points out that “In the case of open positions, the same proportion of men and women are presented for the hiring process.”

-“Business growth as a company strategy is no longer binary towards financial results and expansion.
-Clients look for gender diversity and multicultural backgrounds in the shortlist when recruiting for critical roles as these executives lead diverse teams across the world.
+“Business growth as a company strategy is no longer geared exclusively towards financial results and expansion.
+Clients look for gender diversity and multicultural backgrounds in the shortlist when recruiting for critical roles, as these executives lead diverse teams across the world.
 As teams grow more remote, bridging perspectives and encouraging exchanges among employees will be vital for the success of companies,” says Kairi Raudmets, Consultant with the Global Consumer & Retail Practice Group at Pedersen & Partners.

 Institutionalising Gender Diversity